Derived $\ell$-adic zeta functions: -categories and -Theory

 \begin{proposition} Let $\mc{C}$ and $\mc{D}$ be $SW$-categories and let $F: \mc{C} \to \mc{D}$ be an exact functor.
 Then $F$ descends to a map of spectra $K(\mc{C}) \to K(\mc{D})$. \end{proposition} \begin{proof} This follows directly from the definition of exact functor. \end{proof}

 Most of the maps in which we are interested do not have $SW$-categories as codomains; instead, we wish to be able to construct a functor from an $SW$-category to a Waldhausen category.
-This requires we a different definition in order to define the map of $K$-theories, since we cannot just hit the source and target with the $\widetilde{S}_\bullet$ construction or $S_\bullet$-construction.
-In fact, because of the change in variance, the proper notion is not a functor at all --- instead it will be a pair of functors, one covariant and one contravariant.
-One should keep in mind here compactly supported cohomology, which is covariant on open inclusions and contravariant on closed.
+This requires we use a different definition in order to define the map of $K$-theories, since we cannot just hit the source and target with the $\widetilde{S}_\bullet$ construction or $S'_\bullet$-construction.
+In fact, because of the change in variance, the proper notion is not a functor at all --- instead it is a triple of functors, two covariant (for weak equivalences and cofibrations) and one contravariant (for the complement maps).
+One should keep in mind here the dual of compactly supported cohomology, which is covariant on closed inclusions and contravariant on open.